titania-research-labs/mev-tokyo/README.md

 We are looking for sponsors to support the event.
 There are two sponsorship tiers:

 1. $2,000
-    - Ability to stay at the hacker house
     - Distribution of swag and flyers

 2. $4,000